wp-plugins/bepro-listings/readme.txt

 	16. Reviews - Users can leave and search by star ratings
 	17. Origami (New) - Run multiple directories consecutively on the same domain like a true classifieds website
 	18. Search (New) - Add predictive google maps address lookup and auto complete enhancements to the basic search feature
+	19. Tags - You and your members can tag your listings and allow users to search them via the tag widget

 = THEMES =